Sunday June 2007

 I had a nightmare last night.
-That Rich left me again and went off with ‘Her’.
+That Danny left me again and went off with ‘her’.
 It was one of those awful dreams that just kept coming back every time you go to sleep.

 I don’t know, although probably, if that was why I felt sad today.
 Not the wave of despair that I used to feel (I [pulled the plug on that bath a long time ago) but still sad.

 As I am writing this I realise that one of the reasons for it is that Danny seems so happy because I am happy (happier); and that just emphasises how much he loves me.
 So it brought it home to me tonight what he was so frightened of when he first came back – which is all he kept saying.
 “I am so frightened.”
 He was frightened that he would never get me back, that he had lost me forever.

 But that makes me sad.
 Because although I understand the manipulation, the mistakes that he and I made, the circumstances that led us to it all, I still cannot understand why he let me down.

 I loved him so much, implicitly, without doubt or question.
 That has gone; and I am sad because I want to get that back – but I can’t.
 And yes to a degree Danny has lost me.
 I can never one hundred per cent rely on him again.
 That man has gone for me; and I know that he desperately wants to come back, and I want him back, but I can’t.
 It is something that neither of us have any control over.

 And for what?
 Something so stupid, so trivial, is that how much we meant to him?
 Why wasn’t it enough?
 Why did he have to nearly lose me to realise what he had?
 And now he doesn’t have that anymore.